MohitS05/Mohits05/README.md

 -📫 How to reach me: mail me at sharmamohit0505@gmail.com

--⚡ Fun fact: I am certified in life saving and CPR
+-⚡ Fun fact: I am certified in Swim saving and CPR

 <!--
 **MohitS05/Mohits05** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.